PixarAnimationStudios/OpenUSD/docs/user_guides/render_user_guide.rst

 single set of products, but a sequence of temporally varying frames of outputs that depend on temporally varying inputs.

-RenderPass also lets you specify collections of prims that are visible to the renderer for that pass, using the :usda:`collection:renderVisibility` collection.
+RenderPass also lets you specify
+:ref:`collections of prims<collections_and_patterns>` that are visible to the renderer for that pass, using the :usda:`collection:renderVisibility` collection.
 Use this collection if you have separate passes for different sets of objects in the stage (e.g., separate foreground and background passes), or passes that